 The subgrantee will establish and maintain a written Emergency Preparedness Plan designed to manage emergencies or the consequences of natural disasters that may disrupt the normal operational hours of the 21st CCLC program site.
 This Emergency Preparedness Plan will be shared with students, parents and staff.
 The plan includes procedures for safety drills such as fire drills, tornado/inclement weather drills, and lockdown drills.
 The subgrantee conducts regularly scheduled safety drills during program operational hours.
-It is recommended that one fire drill, one tornado/inclement weather drill, and one lockdown drill be conducted each semester at each site, but at least two drills must be conducted each semester at each site.
+It is recommended that one fire drill, one tornado/inclement weather drill, and one lockdown drill be conducted each semester at each site.